-Dale’s efforts have earned him significant professional and insurance-industry recognition, including being named 2016 Lawyer of the Year by Best Lawyers in America, and has been recognized by Super Lawyer Magazine since 2003 and Top 100 since 2010.
-He is a frequent speaker at local and national insurance seminars and has written and presented numerous articles and papers pertaining to insurance recovery issues.
+Dale is a Fellow of the American College of Coverage Counsel, was named the 2016 Lawyer of the Year by Best Lawyers in America, and has been recognized by Super Lawyer Magazine since 2003 and Top 100 since 2010.
+He is a frequent speaker at local and national insurance seminars and has written and presented dozens of articles and papers pertaining to insurance recovery issues.

-Dale also is an accomplished and sought-after mediator, and has served as mediator in more than 1,300 cases over the past 20 years.
-His experience includes resolution of disputes over insurance coverage, intellectual property, product liability, real property, and construction defect and contract claims.
-He is a member of multiple American Arbitration Association panels.
+Dale also is an accomplished and sought-after mediator and has served as mediator in more than 1,500 cases over the past 25 years.
+His experience includes resolution of disputes relating to insurance coverage, intellectual property, product liability, real property, commercial interests, and construction defect and contract claims.
+He is a panel member of the American Arbitration Association.

 Tunnel boring machine breaks down, insurers refusing to pay

 The $3.1 billion Seattle tunnel was designed to replace the downtown Alaskan Way Viaduct after it was damaged in a 2001 earthquake.
 The “Bertha” tunnel-boring machine sustained physical damage far beneath the surface, and a recovery shaft was drilled so that it could be repaired.
 A consortium of insurance companies denied coverage to Seattle Tunnel Partners’ (STP) claims under a Builder’s Risk Policy.
 STP, the contractor building the SR 99 Alaskan Way Viaduct Replacement Project in Seattle, is seeking coverage from its property insurers for damage to the project and the tunnel-boring machine.

 In 2015, STP filed a lawsuit seeking recovery of policy proceeds.
 Along with co-counsel, GTTC lawyers Dale Kingman, Matthew Pierce, and Greg Pendleton represent STP in this ongoing massive insurance recovery case.
 Dale represented STP in a vigorous court battle over where the insurance dispute was to be decided.
 Over months of litigation, he helped STP’s litigation team defeat the insurers’ numerous attempts – at both the Superior Court and appellate levels – to move the dispute to New York.
-The case will now be decided locally, in the community the project serves.
+Following three years of litigation, the case is now on appeal.

 D.C.
 Court rules for building owner in construction defect dispute